-PBBline is the power consumption per line in W of the broadband network equipment for which the limits are defined in the present document.
+PBBport is the power consumption per port in W of the broadband network equipment for which the limits are defined in the present document.

-Nsuscrib-lines is the maximum number of subscriber lines or ports served by the broadband network equipment under test.
+Nports is the maximum number of subscriber lines access ports served by the broadband network equipment under test.

-4.2 Definition of normalized power consumption per line for broadband network equipment

-In addition to the power consumption PBBline that is defined for the equipment, an indication of global network power performance "Normalized Power Consumption" (NPC) might be given.
-The definition of the NPC can be found in TR 102 530 [i.5].

-For DSLAM equipment, the NPC is an indicator of the amount of power required to transport 1 Mbps of data over a predefined reference lengths in table 1, it is based on the bitrate and reach at full-power state as defined in the measurement method (see clause 5.2.2).

-For OLT equipment, the NPC is an indicator of the amount of power required to transport 1 Mbps.
-Since the power consumption of OLT is not directly related with optical fibre length, no reference optical fibre length is defined.

-NPC = 1 000 x PBBline / bitrate

-NPC is expressed in mW/Mbps.
-Bitrate is the downstream net activation data rate expressed in Mbps.

-This NPC enables comparison of same technologies from different equipments and/or vendors, as well as of similar technologies such as evolutions or extensions (e.g. VDSL2 Vectoring) regarding the efficiency of transporting information (in terms of power).
-It shall be calculated at relevant reference loop lengths for each technology, and as such it should be clear that using NPC to directly compare technologies which use different reference loops or different access technologies shall not be promoted.
-These reference loops are derived from the typical or targeted working conditions of these technologies and are given in the clause on measurement methods (clause 5.2.2).

-NOTE: Using the NPC to compare the different working states (e.g. L0 with L2 or L3) is not recommended as the intention of some of these working states is to save energy at times of no or low-rate transmission, i.e. when there is no need to transmit high data rates.

-4.3 Power consumption taking into account the low-power states
+4.2 Power consumption taking into account the low-power states

 The low-power states are intended to reduce the power consumption during periods of no or minimal traffic needs (e.g. low data-rate applications or control signalling only).
-When these low-power states are used, the achievable power consumption reduction can be estimated by using profiles based on user traffic assumptions, as illustrated in annex C.
+When these low-power states are used, the achievable power consumption reduction can be estimated by using profiles based on user traffic assumptions, some example of user hourly traffic as illustrated in annex B.

-NOTE 1: Usage of power-saving states.
+NOTE 1: Example of power-saving states usage.

 A number of power-saving states are defined in the DSL standards (L2, L3, ITU-T Recommendations G.992.3 [i.2] and G.992.5 [i.3]).
 These power-saving states are implemented, both in the Network equipment subject of the present document and the CPE/end-user equipment deployed at the premises of the user of the broadband line; this will enable the operator to use these to further limit the power consumption of the equipment.
 Further study is required to optimize the way in which the low-power states are controlled.
 In particular, to determine the levels of interference that might arise due to the fluctuating crosstalk caused by frequent multi-state power transitions.

+It is important to notice that it is possible for GPON to use stand-by state only if all ONU are in stand-by state and not individually as it is possible for Point-to-Point transmission.